SindreKjelsrud/sidBot/README.md

-# sidBot | A Discord bot created by Sindre Kjelsrud
+# 🤖sidBot | A Discord bot created by Sindre Kjelsrud

 ## List of features/commands:
 --------------------------------